davosmith/moodle-uploadpdf/README.txt

   'gswin32c.exe' and the dll file from the 'bin' folder, all other files are unnecessary for this to work).

-* Edit the file
+* Unzip the Uploadpdf plugin files to a folder on your local machine

-  <siteroot>/mod/assignment/type/uploadpdf/uploadpdf_config.php to
+* (Windows server only): Edit the file 'uploadpdf_config.php'  to include the path to where you installed GhostScript (see instructions in that file for more information)

-  include the path to where you installed GhostScript (for Linux, you should be able to leave it as the default 'gs').
+* Upload the plugin files to <siteroot>/mod/assignment/type/uploadpdf

 * Log in to Moodle as administrator, then click on 'Notifications'.